relate-app/gatsby-source-strapi-graphql/README.md

 - [x] Deep nesting and dynamic zones
 - [x] Relationships with other collection types (all types, one-way, two-way)
-- [x] Gatsby Cloud CMS previews & incremental builds
+- [x] Supporting incremental builds using cache
 - [x] Build caching and only fetching changes since last build
 - [x] Support for images in markdown / richtext fields
 - [x] No more failing builds do to missing content in fields
+- [x] Optionally download images from Strapi: `{ download: true }`

 ## 🚀 Installing the plugin

-> This version of gatsby-source-strapi-graphql is only compatible with Strapi v4 and uses the graphql api of Strapi.
+> This version of gatsby-source-strapi-graphql is only compatible with Strapi v4+ and uses the graphql api of Strapi.

 ```shell